jonathanfox5/gogadget/README.md

 subtitle_language = ""

 [transcriber]
-# Change `whisper_use_gpu` to True on my windows PC which has an Nvidia GPU.
-This massively speeds up transcription but isn't compatible unless you have a GPU that can run CUDA
+# I have changed `whisper_use_gpu` to "True" on my windows PC which has an Nvidia GPU.
+This massively speeds up transcription but it does require a GPU that can run CUDA
 whisper_model = "deepdml/faster-whisper-large-v3-turbo-ct2"
 alignment_model = ""
 subtitle_format = "vtt"